 - Complimenting people.
 Make it a mix of inner and outer qualities

-- Take part in or start a body positive event like International No Diet Day
+- Take part in or start a body acceptance day like International No Diet Day

 - Be a good example.
-By staying positive we give others permission to be positive too
+By staying positive or even just body neutral (not talking about bodies as good or bad) we give others permission to do the same

 - Speak out against all forms of discrimination including fat phobia